 - Up-front fees, if you go the perpetual license route, will cost you between $20,000 and $60,000, though some large organizations will see it rise even higher.
-Most small 3PLs will see the cost come in under $50,000, while those with multiple warehouses should expect closer to $80,000 to $100,000 range.
+Most small 3PLs will see the cost come in under $50,000, while those with multiple warehouses should expect closer to the $80,000 to $100,000 range.

 - Implementation costs range significantly.
 Cloud systems tend to be cheaper, on the whole, running at around $5,000 when you don’t have any custom integrations.
 On-premise services tend to be higher, around $10,000 to $30,000 on average because they are tweaked to fit your specific equipment and warehouse layout.
-Part of the price discrepancy also seems to be a tendency for 3PLs of annual revenues above $50 million to choose an on-premise service, so there’s a correlation between budget, spend, and need.
+Part of the price discrepancy also seems to be a tendency for 3PLs with annual revenues above $50 million to choose an on-premise service, so there’s a correlation between budget, spending, and need.

 - Single-warehouse 3PLs are going to pay slightly higher per-warehouse costs for things like licensing cloud solutions and implementation than a 3PL with three or more warehouses.

-- When you move into the range of two to five warehouses, you’re looking at a slight bump in implementation fees and starting to see a preference for on-site solutions, so costs start to get above $100,000.
+- When you move into the range of two to five warehouses, you’re looking at a slight bump in implementation fees and starting to see a preference for on-site solutions, so costs start to rise above $100,000.